Deploying BlueField Software Using BFB from Host

 It is recommended to upgrade your BlueField product to the latest software and firmware versions available to benefit from new features and latest bug fixes.

-This procedure assumes that a BlueField DPU has already been installed in a server according to the instructions detailed in the DPU's hardware user guide.
+This procedure assumes that a NVIDIA® BlueField® networking platform (DPU or SuperNIC) has already been installed in a server according to the instructions detailed in the BlueField device's hardware user guide.

-The following table lists an overview of the steps required to install Ubuntu BFB on your DPU:
+The following table lists an overview of the steps required to install Ubuntu BFB on your BlueField:

 Step